xemantic/xemantic.com/ai/workshops/index.md

 ## You will learn ...

 - The glossary of AI development terms.
-- How to write custom conversational bots?
+- How to write custom conversational bots using [Anthropic API](https://www.anthropic.com/) - as a prerequisite for building agents.
-- How to engineer prompts *(English is becoming the most powerful programming language)*?
+- How to engineer prompts for agents, transgressing simple conversational AI paradigm - natural language is becoming a powerful programming language.
-- How to use structured generation for parsing unstructured data?
+- How to use structured output from a model for parsing data from unstructured sources - extracting semantic information from images and documents.
-- How to give tools to an agent, so it can interact with your machine?
+- How to give tools (function calling) to your agent, so it can interact with your machine.
-- How to adapt these tools to IT systems of your organization?
+- How to adapt these tools to IT systems of your organization.
-- How to assist Claudine agent in using your computer and coding *(indeed, the roles are reversing)*?
+- How to assist [Claudine](https://github.com/xemantic/claudine) agent in using your computer and coding - indeed, the roles are reversing.
+- The architecture of an omnipotent agent like Claudine itself, and meta-principles behind design of powerful agents.
+- Anthropic's [Model Context Protocol](https://modelcontextprotocol.io/) which standardizes how applications provide context to LLMs.
-- A bit of AI ethics, security and alignment.
+- A bit on AI ethics, privacy, security considerations and alignment.

-*All materials as approachable as possible, illustrated with elements of creative coding to boost fun factor and accessibility.*
+*You will gain access to workshop repository tailored to this educational path, with approachable and well commented blueprints and examples, often illustrated with elements of creative coding on top of [OPENRNDR](https://openrndr.org/) framework (we are also contributors of), therefore self-explaining and fun to work with.*

 ## Backstory

-Machines are becoming more intelligent with every single day and keeping up with their exponential advancement is becoming a job on its own.
-We are entering the Agentic AI era, which creates unprecedented possibilities for software developers, to integrate our systems with machine-based autonomous reasoning.
+Machines are becoming more intelligent with every single day and keeping up with their exponential rate of advancement is becoming a job on its own.
+We are entering the **Agentic AI era**, which creates unprecedented possibilities for software developers, to integrate our systems with autonomous reasoning of non-human origin.

-We have been conducting independent AI research, which led us to some unique discoveries, and resulted in plethora of [open source AI libraries](../), which make creation of Agentic AI very approachable, especially for developers working with Kotlin and Java/JVM stack.
+Here, at Xemantic, we have been conducting independent AI research through the lenses of applied philosophy, which led us to some unique discoveries, and resulted in plethora of [open source AI libraries](../), making creation of Agentic AI very approachable, especially for developers working with [Kotlin](https://kotlinlang.org/) and Java/JVM stack.
+Here are the benefits of using Kotlin for AI development:

+- [**Domain Specific Languages**](https://en.wikipedia.org/wiki/Domain-specific_language): E.g. a new DSL, provided with unofficial Xemantic's [anthropic-sdk-kotlin](https://github.com/xemantic/anthropic-sdk-kotlin), delivers unprecedented ease of use of Large Language Models.
+- **Educational focus**: Minimal syntax, with maximal outcome and no boilerplate, are perfect as an introduction to writing AI Agents.
+- [**Multiplatform dy default**](https://kotlinlang.org/docs/multiplatform.html): Such an agent, written once, can be compiled for any platform.
+- **Code generation**: LLMs "like" to output Kotlin code, thanks to minimal verbosity (e.g. [type inference](https://kotlinlang.org/spec/type-inference.html)) and features like [extension functions](https://kotlinlang.org/docs/extensions.html#extension-functions).

+If you are not familiar with Kotlin, don't worry, the workshop starts with optional Kotlin crash course, and all the code examples presented during the workshop are minimal and self-explanatory.

+**What matters here, is not the implementation language, but the meta-theory of writing powerful AI agents.
+And this is the main focus of the workshop.**

-We had a chance to put this research into action.
-Together with [Victor Diaz]() we won AI Hack Berlin hackathon under "Robots will steal your food" team, which presented an autonomous, omnipotent, open source AI agents, freely controlling remote Unix machine according to intentions expressed in simple sketches created by the user in the web browser.
+We had a chance to put our whole research into action.
+Together with [Victor Diaz](https://github.com/victordiaz) we won AI Hack Berlin hackathon, with our *ad hoc* "Robots will steal your food" team.
+We presented an autonomous AI agent, freely controlling remote Unix machine, according to intentions expressed in simple sketches created by the user in the web browser.

 ![robots_will_steal_your_food.jpg](images/robots_will_steal_your_food.jpg)